todbot/blink1-android/README.md

 <img src="./docs/blink1demo.jpg" width="425">

 ## Hardware requirements
-To use a blink(1) device with Android device you will need:
+To use a blink(1) USB light with an Android device, you will need:

 * Device running Android 4.2 or later
 * Device must support USB OTG (check with [this app](http://bit.ly/2upSUOG))